Vaiden and the War

 follows: Stevenson's division

-occupied the line south of the railroad, Barton on the river front and in the forts
+occupied the line south of the railroad, Barton on the river front and in the

-railroad.
+to the railroad.
 The next two miles of intrenchments,

-running north, were held by Forney's division, Moore next the railroad and Hébert on the left.
-The north line to the river, a stretch
+running north, were held by Forney's division, Moore next the railroad and

-of a mile and a quarter, was held by Martin L. Smith's division, Shoup on the right, Baldwin next, and Vaughn and Harris and
+quarter, was held by Martin L. Smith's division, Shoup

-defenses were under the command of Col. Edward Higgins.
-The upper batteries
+Loring next the river.
+The river defenses were under the command of Col. Edward

-from Fort Hill to the upper bayou were manned by the First Tennessee artillery,
+Higgins.
+The upper batteries from Fort Hill to the upper bayou were manned by

-Col. Andrew Jackson; the center batteries by the Eighth Louisiana battalion,
+the First Tennessee artillery, Col. Andrew Jackson; the center batteries by the

-Louisiana artillery, Lieut.-Col. D. Beltzhoover.
+by the First Louisiana artillery, Lieut.-Col. D. Beltzhoover.

 Bowen's division, about 2,400 strong,